foster-b/bf1122/README.md

 | `400` | `Bad Request (usually a required parameter is missing)` |
 | `404` | `Requested resource doesn't exist` |

+#### `Errors`
+- `4xx response indicates an error (a required parameter is missing, etc.).
+For rental_agreement and rental_cost there are required parameters`
-`Errors will also be thrown for rental days entered that isn't at least 1.
+- `Errors will be thrown for rental days entered that isn't at least 1.
 And for discount percentages greater than 100.`

 #### `Testing`